-1. In column (a) the sum of the corporation's distributive share of income or loss from the pass-through entity that is included in Part I, line 11;
+- 1. In column (a) the sum of the corporation's distributive share of income or loss from the pass-through entity that is included on Part I, line 11; - 2.
+In column (b) or (c), as applicable, the sum of all differences, if any, attributable to the pass-through entity; and - 3.
+In column (d) the sum of all taxable amounts of income, gain, loss, or deduction reportable on the corporation's

-2. In column (b) or (c), as applicable, except for amounts described in item 4, below, the sum of all differences, if any, attributable to the pass-through entity; and deduction reportable on the corporation's Schedules K-1 received from the pass-through entity (if applicable).
+Schedules K-1 received from the pass-through entity (if applicable).